CosmoCaixa Science Museum – Rainforest & Planetarium

 About CosmoCaixa Science Museum

-Barcelona Museu de la Ciència CosmoCaixa, like Museo de Ciències Naturales, Forum is one of several science museums in Barcelona.
-CosmoCaixa covers physics, geology, biology and astrology.
-The museum is know as one of the best and most technological science museum in Europe.
-CosmoCaixa is not run by Barcelona City Council but is owned and run by the Spanish banking giant La Caixa.
+Barcelona Museu de la Ciència CosmoCaixa, like Museo de Ciències Naturales, Forum, is one of several science museums in Barcelona.
+CosmoCaixa covers physics, geology, biology, and astrology.
+This interactive science museum in Barcelona is known as one of the best and most technological in Europe.
+CosmoCaixa is not run by Barcelona City Council but is owned and operated by the Spanish banking giant La Caixa.

 CosmoCaixa Science Museum History

-The historic part of the building in which the museum is located was built between 1904 and 1909 by the architect Josep Doménech i Estapà, and was initially used as housing for blind girls.
-It's a beautiful work of modernist architecture, with its simple red bricks and the wonderful, decorative mosaics.
+The historic part of the building was built between 1904 and 1909 by architect Josep Domènech i Estapà, originally serving as housing for blind girls.
+It's a beautiful example of modernist architecture in Sant Gervasi, with red brick and decorative mosaics.

 Image Gallery For CosmoCaixa Science Museum